MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Russia/how-to-set-up-statutory-reports.md

 ---
 # How to: Set Up Statutory Reports
 The Russian federal tax authorities require companies to submit statutory reports in electronic formats such as XML or as Microsoft Excel documents.
-In ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->, you must set up the templates, formats, XML schemas, and other prerequisites so that you can generate the required files.
+In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you must set up the templates, formats, XML schemas, and other prerequisites so that you can generate the required files.

  After you have set up a report and specified the required information, you can export the report to Excel, and then print the report.